AlainParadis/designschool/_topics/intro-to-isometrics.md

   ### Isometrics: Illustrator Setup

   Before we can draw isometric shapes, we need to change a number of settings in Illustrator.
-We also need to install a plugin which will help us with precision drawing.

   ### Setup Illustrator